-The Company guarantees the Covered Bonds issued by ABN AMRO Bank N.V.
+The Company guarantees the Covered Bonds issued by ABN AMRO Bank N.V. through a Guarantee Support Agreement.
 The guarantee is secured by residential mortgage loans transferred to the Company by the Originators via silent assignment (stille cessie).
 Other assets may be included subject to contractual conditions.
-This means that legal title has been transferred to the Company without notification to the borrowers.
+This means that legal title of the Mortgage Loans will be transferred to the Company by registration of a duly executed deed of assignement with the Dutch Tax Authority (Belastingdienst), without notification to the borrowers.
+The Company has granted a first ranking right of pledge over the Company rights to Stichting Trustee ABN AMRO Covered Bond Company.
+The exercise of the pledge is subject to certain terms and conditions.
+Not meeting the Company's obligations to certain secured parties, including the Covered Bond holders, can lead to exercising the right of pledge by Stichting Trustee ABN AMRO Covered Bond Company.
+ABN AMRO BANK N.V. and subsidiaries are considered related parties.
 ABN AMRO Bank N.V. continues to receive all cash flows until notification to the Borrowers occurs following the occurrence of a Notification Event.
 Borrowers may be notified of the assignment and cash flows start running through the Company following a default of the Issuer on its obligations under the Covered Bonds or a significant downgrade of the Issuer's ratings.